rachelando/scaffolding/source/6-cvd.rst

 -----------------

 As mentioned previously, it's important to not only use colour to communicate key information.
-Otherwise people with CVD miss key information.
+Otherwise people with CVD miss this information.
-An example of this is below.
+An example [#]_ of this is below.
 Notice how people with deuteranopia would find it difficult to use the key and only see 4 categories in the chart rather than 6.

 .. image:: Images/poor-colour.png